smcgdub/Discover-Ireland-MS2-Project/testing.md

 I have chosen not to insert a Favicon as it is not a requirement for the project so this can be ignored.

-**Error 2 - Uncaught Type Error stopVideo is not a function**
+**Error 2 - Uncaught Type Error stopVideo is not a function at stopVideo**

 This is in relation to the stop video function.
 If i remove this code from the app.js file the YouTube video will not be generated.
-Again i have referenced all of googles YouTube official documentation for this code and the players have been tested for functionality and all of them are working without issue and as intended.
+Again i have referenced all of googles YouTube official documentation and my code is correct.
+The players have been tested for functionality and all of them are working without issue and as intended.

 **Error 3 - XMLHttpRequest**

-the players have been tested for functionality and all of them are working without issue and as intended.
+From what i have been able to determine from my searching online this error is showing because the browser is expecting JS and receives HTML instead, however this is a script sent by Google, so again it is out of my control.
+A tutor at Code Institute and was told to log this in the readme.
+Again the players have been tested for functionality and all of them are working without issue and as intended.

 **Error 4 -**